pop-os/fonts/README.md

 System76 primarily uses two fonts, Fira and Roboto Slab.

-Both are included for wasy installation with the Pop Themes
+Both are included for easy installation with the Pop Themes

 ### Recommendations